emqx/emqx-docs/en_US/deploy/upgrade-from-v4.md

 - Compatible: Use the old API path and parameters, or keep the old API.
 - Partially compatible: The API path remains unchanged, but some API fields have changed.
 - Incompatible: API paths and fields have changed.

 :::

-::: details API Compatibility table
+::: details API compatibility table

 | 4.x                              | 5.x                                         | Compatibility        | Notes                        |
 | -------------------------------- | ------------------------------------------- | -------------------- | ---------------------------- |